Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence

 Overriding Self-Doubt Sometimes our self-doubt can insidiously creep in through the back door.
 Others may be constantly analysing, ruminating what we are doing, want to overcome self-doubts.
 Viewing our doubts as thoughts, we may want to utilise ways of not feeding our unhelpful thoughts, doubts, stepping through them and move forward with more confident thoughts.
 Our self-encouragement, appreciating our achievements however small (and trusting our procedural memory that if we have done it before we can do it again) may be in short supply, which stops us thriving & acting in the world.
 Getting in touch with our positive determination may also support us.
-Making the choice to trust ourself, be in the moment & taking different, positive action, tackling our doubts head-on may be our challenge.
+Tackling our doubts head-on, making the choice to trust ourself, be in the moment & taking different, positive action - just having a go, may be our challenge.
 (Some find that faking it till we make it works for them.)
 Self-esteem counselling & confidence therapy can support you in building positive self-belief, without self-deception, having belief in yourself when others don't, moving towards your own self-trust and encouragement - turning adversity into an advantage, exploring your attitudes and what inspires you, so other possibilities open up, that you can do whatever you choose.

 Leap, and the net will appear.John Burroughs